 Deliverability tip 2: segment for engagement and send frequency

 Along with sending volume, brands must also concentrate on data from recipients.
-Our rule of thumb for identifying engaged customers during the holiday peak is simple: send to those who have opened, clicked or ordered in the last 13-18 months.
+Our rule of thumb for identifying engaged customers during the holiday peak is simple: send to those who have clicked or ordered in the last 13-18 months.

 Again, incorporating criteria that state customers have had an active action during this period helps decrease the risk of getting caught in spam traps or reaching out to expired inboxes.